 You can run a phone number trace on any number that's unknown to you to find out who is behind the call or text.
 In CallerSmart's community phone book we have hundreds of millions of up-to-date U.S. phone numbers that you can search for more information.

 Yes.
-Our community phone book has over 600 million U.S. phone numbers from all of the 50 states.
+Our community phone book has over 600 million phone numbers from all of the countries in the North American Numbering Plan Administrator (NANPA).
 We've compiled dozens of the best public and private data sources for phone book listings and combined all that data with a community of users who compete to make sure the listings are accurate, useful, and comprehensive.
 We have free, up-to-date results available for millions of numbers in our phone book, and we also offer the option to search private databases for more information.

 Our phone book provides caller ID name information, also referred to as CNAM, iPhones do not display this information.
 This is part of the inspiration behind CallerSmart, we wanted to solve this problem and help our users stay safe from unknown and annoying calls.